 - 1. EOT Event.
-To indicate end of transmission This is always returned, and the following associated Booleans are set. - a.
-D\PDUs received.
-Set to true if any valid D\PDUs received. - b.
-Joins received.
-Set to true if Message JOIN directed to another node is received - 2.
-One of the following may also be returned with the EOT event: - a.
+To indicate end of transmission This is always returned, and the following associated Boolean is set: - a.
+D PDUs received.
+Set to true if any valid D PDUs received.

+NOTE: EOT is returned at the end of every received transmission, irrespective of whether or not any D PDUs are received.

+- 2. One of the following may also be returned with the EOT event: - a.
 Token.
 If a token directed to the local node has been received and none of the following messages. - b.
 Message.INVITE.
 If this has been received, it will be the only message and no Token will be received. - c.
 Message.JOIN.
-If this has been received, it will be the only message and no Token will be received. - d.
-Messsage.RETRANS with Token.
-If this message been received, Token will always be received.
+If this has been received, it will be the only message and no Token will be received.
+If this is received, the variable Node.JoinsReceived is set to true.

-Processing of Message.TABLE and Message.TOL received is handled by this procedure and transparent to the state machine.
+Processing of Message.TABLE reception is handled by this procedure and transparent to the state machine.

-When a transmission is received it is fully processed until the EOT, prior to any actions being taken in the state machine.
-D\PDUs other than WTRP messages are processed following the rules of STANAG 5066.
+When a transmission is received it is fully processed, prior to any actions being taken in the state machine.
+D_PDUs other than WTRP messages are processed following the rules of STANAG 5066.
 If no other event is returned, EOT is returned at end of transmission.